 The EwA Wildness Etiquette mentions the importance of engaging with the experts.
 The same applies here and sums up again to: Listen, help and challenge.

 ▸ Listen to the staff.

-▸ And challenge when necessary.
+▸ And challenge when necessary (and possible).
 If you observe potential welfare issues, such as stereotypical behavior, unsuited enclosures then ask for explanations and what is being done to better the conditions.
 Ask how you can help.
 It is mandatory for any accredited zoo to provide a means for visitors to ask and gain satisfactory answers [KR15].
 If it ever happens that your questions get dismissed or ignored then report/raise this as a potential issue to reputable organizations who can help you.
 These organizations will follow up with the zoo if there are causes for concern and will work with them to get to better standards in support of animal welfare.
-Ultimately it’s up to us as visitors to to help maintain a good environment for Zoo animals by following the right etiquette, and to use our voice to raise challenges when we see them not followed or when we see something wrong with the standards of living.
+Ultimately it’s up to us as visitors to help maintain a good environment for Zoo animals by following the right etiquette and to use our voice to raise challenges when we see them not followed or when we see something wrong with the standards of living.

-If additionally you want to contribute actively to improving living standards of the average zoo or sanctuary, then please take a moment to get familiar with our Zoo Evaluation Guide.
+If additionally, you want to contribute actively to improving the living standards of the average zoo or sanctuary, then please take a moment to get familiar with our Zoo Evaluation Guide.
 By doing so, you will have tools to better understand what you’re seeing, and potentially you will help those facilities who need your feedback so as to spread stronger welfare standards locally and globally.

-[KR15] A Universal Animal Welfare Framework for Zoos — Kagan, R. & al. in Journal of Applied Animal Welfare Science (2015) — Provides a framework for helping improving welfare of captive animals, with the core principle of ensuring that animals in zoos thrive, not just survive, physically, psychologically and socially.
+[KR15] A Universal Animal Welfare Framework for Zoos — Kagan, R. & al. in Journal of Applied Animal Welfare Science (2015) — Provides a framework for helping to improve the welfare of captive animals, with the core principle of ensuring that animals in zoos thrive, not just survive, physically, psychologically and socially.
 It is important to note that it raises implicitly the issue that zoos are not patient-centered yet although they should be, despite what zoo enthusiasts want to believe.
 The 1st author is Ron Kagan, the very reputable head of the Detroit Zoological Society.
 Take a moment to also listen to his very good 2015 TED talk on the topic (Animal Welfare and the Future of Zoos).
 It’s well worth 20 minutes of our time.